lucasgray/lucasblog/data/blog/unit-tests.md

 As you can see, with a little bit of creative thinking, beefier hardware, and more efficient test execution, it is possible to keep high value tests while reducing overall test suite runtime.

 ## Afterword &mdash; a Musing on Testing Strategy
-Finding the optimal testing strategy is quite the balancing act, and even the entirety of the unit test suite is only a small slice of the overall pie.
+Finding the optimal testing strategy is quite the balancing act, and even the entirety of the unit test suite is only a small slice of the overall testing pie.
 The major considerations are coverage and software quality, but developer experience is just as important.

 The developer experience for creating and maintaining a rich set of tests must stay as frictionless as possible, while allowing high value tests to be written.
 Although mocking is nice for business rule service layer code, often it is only as good as the developer expectations for how the mocked code (or third party) works, which is frequently a source of bugs that aren't found until regression or worse.